yukitya-1811/yukitya-1811/README.md

   Welcome!
 </h1>

 I am a software enthusiast and an engineering student from NITK, Surathkal.
-Currently working on many projects and hoping to learn more by doing so! :D
+Currently working on many projects and hoping to learn more by doing so!

 <h2>
   Main interests